 Students, teachers, EA’s and administration are all learners – and we have taken on many pursuits to demonstrate our understanding and to create meaning learning experiences.
 In 2011 we had a mural painted onto the front of our school by local artist Jason Craft.
 Our hope with this project is to connect our ideals, represent our community and traditions, and to build school pride in connection to our first inquiry pursuit of “Our Immigration Stories.”
 In 2013 we developed our Sensory Room (The Grizzly Den) to support any student with self-regulation which is supported by a Behavioural Educational Assistant.
 In 2016 we shifted our Year End Awards to align with the new Communicating Student Learning Report Cards and created the Gibson Grizzly Grit Award for any student in Grades 1-7 who have demonstrated a Growth Mindset and have shown perseverance with their social and academic learning.
 In 2017, staff have been collaborating on common language with Assessment and many teachers use visuals in their classrooms (i.e. the Learning Arrow) to encourage students to self-reflect and inquire upon the 3 Essential Questions: 1) What am I learning?; 2) How’s it going?; and 3) Where to next?).
+In 2018 we shifted our focus towards improving reading and writing proficiency and the Joy of Reading.
+Our inquiry goal is: If we use authentic, rich and engaging literacy strategies daily, will our students enjoyment and levels of reading improve?
+Our staff are dedicated and committed professionals and we are grateful to be on this learning journey together with you.

 Go Grizzlies Go!